remix-run/remix-website/data/posts/fog-of-war.md

 ## Visual Explanation

 Lets take a step back and see how this looks from a more visual "route tree" standpoint.
 Let's look at the current state" of Remix today, where the full manifest is shipped on initial load.
-In the below route tree, the red dots are the actively rendered route, and the white area conveys that routes the manifest knows about, which is all of them in the current state:

-TODO: Replace this with the proper image - full tree with 3 "active" routes and all routes in white "known" section
+In the below route tree, the red dots are the actively rendered route, and the white area conveys that routes the manifest knows about (all of them in the current state):

 <img alt="Route tree showing the entire manifest without Fog of War enabled" src="/blog-images/posts/fog-of-war/tree-1.png" class="m-auto w-4/5 border rounded-md shadow" />